 Wildgrass Another option is to stay at Wildgrass, a forest lodge run by a retired Naval Commander and his wife, deep in the forest of South Andamans, on the southernmost tip of Chidiya Tapu.
 Spend your time gazing at the lush wilderness, eat the fresh catch of the day and revel in the lap of nature.

-Chidiya Tapu: For one of the best sunset spots in Port Blair, head to Chidiya Tapu, though the best time to go is early morning to witness the different birds found here, and to avoid the crowds.
+For one of the best sunset spots in Port Blair, head to Chidiya Tapu, though the best time to go is early morning to witness the different birds found here and to avoid the crowd.

-Viper Island: A bright, beautiful tourist destination situated near Port Blair's harbour, was the primary jail for British prisoners before the Cellular Jail, was built.
-It has ruins of the gallows atop a hillock and other abandoned buildings and local legend claim that the island is haunted.
+A bright, beautiful tourist destination situated near Port Blair's harbour, was the primary jail for British prisoners before the Cellular Jail, was built.

-North Bay Island and Jolly Buoy Island: If water activities are what you came for then head to North Bay Island and partake in an underwater sea walk to spot a variety of fish, coral and other sea life.
-For more forays into the fantastic world of underwater sea life, head to Jolly Buoy Island and ride a glass-bottom boat, a perfect family and group activity.
+If water activities are what you came for, head to North Bay Island and partake in an underwater sea walk to spot various fish, coral, and other sea life.
+For more forays into the fantastic world of aquatic sea life, head to Jolly Buoy Island and ride a glass-bottom boat, a perfect family and group activity.

-Wandoor: One of the gems of Port Blair is Wandoor, a tiny village 30km southwest of town, from where you can access the famous Mahatma Gandhi Marine National Park.
+One of the gems of Port Blair is Wandoor, a tiny village 30km southwest of town, from where you can access the famous Mahatma Gandhi Marine National Park.
 The park comprises 15 mangrove creeks, tropical rainforests and reefs, with two snorkelling sites that are alternated between, depending on the time of the year.
-It is also an excellent place for avian enthusiasts, who can spot the white-bellied sea eagle amongst other birds of the region.
-Also at Wandoor, tucked away on a small, forested incline fringed by fields and mangrove swamp is the little known but beautiful ANET (Andaman and Nicobar Islands Environmental Team), a research organisation set up in the late 1980s to study and conserve the unique biodiversity of the islands.
-The ANET campus with 10 wooden cottages, simple meals and extensive library, is the perfect place to understand and live amongst the diverse ecology and environment of the archipelago.
+It is also an excellent place for avian enthusiasts, who can spot the white-bellied sea eagle amongst other region birds.
+Also, at Wandoor, tucked away on a slight, forested incline fringed by fields and mangrove swamp, is the little known but beautiful ANET (Andaman and Nicobar Islands Environmental Team), a research organisation set up in the late 1980s to study and conserve the unique biodiversity of the islands.
+The ANET campus, with ten wooden cottages, simple meals and an extensive library, is the perfect place to understand and live amongst the diverse ecology and environment of the archipelago.
 As a bonus, they also offer diving and snorkelling expeditions.